alphagov/government-service-design-manual/agile/whatagilelookslike.md

 ![Real people will use your product](http://farm8.staticflickr.com/7177/6987029385_410a1c8d26.jpg)

 Prioritise features for them over everyone else -- including your big, scary stakeholders, and seek their feedback early and often.
 Really listen to them.
-Even when they they tell you things you don’t want to hear or disagree with.
-If possible use data from real people using your product to influence the direction of the project.
-Your focus on the user should be relentless
+Even when they tell you things you don’t want to hear or disagree with.
+If possible, use data from real people using your product to influence the direction of the project.
+Your focus on the user should be relentless.

 ## “What do you want next Friday?
 What have we learned last week?”